yeoman/generator-webapp/docs/README.md

 $ bower install --save jquery
 ```

-Behind the scenes [wiredep][wiredep] will automatically inject assets from your Bower components to your HTML/SCSS files.
+Behind the scenes [wiredep] will automatically inject assets from your Bower components to your HTML/SCSS files.

 Keep in mind that there will sometimes be situations where you will have to do some extra work.